Spr3333/StickQuest/README.md

 # StickQuest

 I've been longing to create a game for ages to delve into modular and dynamic programming.
 It's an action-packed project still in development with modular and OOPs concepts.
-Just wrapped up the main character and basic movement using root motion combat.
+Just wrapped up the main character model in Blender and basic movement using root motion combat.
 However, combat is still a work in progress, with only one animation completed for a jab so far.

 Gameplay Video: